Factorial-Type Recurrence Relations and $p$-adic Incomplete Gamma Functions: Introduction

 In a recent paper \cite{o'desky-richman:incomplete-gamma}, O'Desky and Richman construct a $p$-adic analogue of the incomplete $\Gamma$-function $\Gamma(-,r)$ for each $r \in 1 + p\Z$.
 Their construction uses the combinatorial machinery of derangements.

 Here, we introduce an automorphism $\calS$ of the space $\cfns{\Zp}{\Cp}$ of continuous functions, restricting to an automorphism of the space $\lan{\Zp}{\Cp}$ of locally analytic functions $\Zp \ra \Cp$, and show that O'Desky and Richman's $p$-adic incomplete $\Gamma$-function $\Gamma_p(-,r)$ can be constructed by applying $\calS^{-1}$ to the locally analytic $p$-adic function $x \mapsto r^x$ ($r \in 1 + p\Z$).
-This construction provides a new setting for O'Desky and Richman's functions, one that we hope will complement the setting of derangements in which they work.
+We thus give a construction of O'Desky and Richman's functions that does not use derangements.

 We then turn to proving properties of the automorphism $\calS$.
 We show in Section~\ref{sec: self-adj} that it is self-adjoint with respect to a non-degenerate symmetric bilinear form on $\cfns{\Zp}{\Cp}$ defined in terms of $p$-adic integration.
-We also show that, with respect to a convolution product $\star$ on $\cfns{\Zp}$, $\calS$ again enjoys a sort of self-adjointness; see Section~\ref{sec: conv of mahl}.
+We also show that, with respect to a convolution product $\star$ on $\cfns{\Zp}{\Cp}$, $\calS$ again enjoys a sort of self-adjointness; see Section~\ref{sec: conv of mahl}.

-Next, in Section~\ref{sec: integral transform}, we introduce an integral transform $\inttmap : \cfns{\Zp}{\Cp} \ra \lan{\Zp}{\Cp}$, again related to $p$-adic integration, describe its relationship with $\calS$, and prove a convolution property of $\inttmap$.
-We also give a complete description of the image of $\inttmap$.
+Next, in Section~\ref{sec: integral transform}, we introduce an integral transform $\inttmap : \cfns{\Zp}{\Cp} \ra \lan{\Zp}{\Cp}$, again related to $p$-adic integration, describe its relationship with $\calS$, derive an integral-transform formula for the $p$-adic incomplete $\Gamma$-functions, and give a complete description of the image of $\inttmap$.
+We also prove a convolution property of $\inttmap$.

 Finally, in Section~\ref{DE section}, we relate $\calS$ to solutions of the well-known differential equation $F' + F = G$.
 For example, if $G \in \Z\pwr{\gfvar}$, then the unique solution $F \in \Zp\pwr{\gfvar}$ can be constructed concretely via $\calS^{-1}$.
 We work in a more general setting than $\Zp$.
 The precise result is Proposition~\ref{DE prop}.